Welcome to Core Issues Trust

 NEW THERAPEUTIC SUPPORT FOR UNWANTED SSA In BELFAST and LONDON

 Consulting rooms for men and women who want therapeutic support to help them move away from same-sex attraction, (denied to them by the UK Professional Mental Health Bodies) were dedicated at the headquarters of the Christian Charity, Core Issues Trust (CIT) in Belfast on Sunday 15th June, 2014.
 Similar services are available in London.
-The Trust is an affiliate member of the Association of Christian Counsellors, but in a statement the trust has declined to support the ACC's view that clients may not work to reduce or eliminate unwanted homosexual feelings, nor therapists assist them.
+In December 2014, the Trust was denied renewed affiliation of the Association of Christian Counsellors, and in a statement the trust has declined to support the ACC's view that clients may not work to reduce or eliminate unwanted homosexual feelings, nor therapists assist them.
 As a Christian Charity recognised for tax purposes by HMRC based in Northern Ireland and operating in both Belfast and London, CIT also holds institutional memberships in the Evangelical Alliance (EA), and with the International Federtion for Therapeutic Choice (IFTC), a branch of the USA-based National Association for Research and Therapy of Homosexuality (NARTH).

 Core Issues Trust Counselling - with Jake Finchley (actor), taking the role of client in this illustrative video